astro-reactive/astro-reactive/CONTRIBUTING.md

 As mentioned above, this project involves packages that are intened to be used in Astro applications.
 The demo app is our way to test and play with the packages.

-If you plan to add features or fix bugs that are found in the packages, such as `astro-reactive-form`, you can find the source code for this inside the `packages` directory.
+If you plan to add features or fix bugs that are found in the packages, such as `@astro-reactive/form`, you can find the source code for this inside the `packages` directory.

 Thank you again for your interest in contributing!